artsy/eigen/docs/best_practices.md

 #### Styling

-We use [Styled system](https://styled-system.com/getting-started/) as a basis of our UI components.

-We use [palette](src/palette) as our reusable component toolkit, which uses `styled-system` under the hood.
+[palette](src/palette) is our reusable component toolkit, which uses [styled-system](https://styled-system.com/getting-started/) under the hood.
 [Here](palette.artsy.net) you can see palette in action.
 Some of our most used elements are `Flex`, `Box`, `Text`. `Separator` and `Spacer`.